-Professional Education Unit Core Concepts and Goals Statement.
+Professional Education Unit Core Values.
 The underlying structure of the unit is articulated through its conceptual framework that guides the direction of programs, teaching practices, candidate performance, faculty scholarship, and service.
-The core values of the conceptual framework emphasize leadership, professional ethics, academics and professional development, diversity, and service.
+The core values of the conceptual framework emphasize leadership, ethics, academics and professional roles, diversity, and service orientation/ community outreach.
 (L.E.A.D.S)